Skip to Content

 Embrace the Simple Joys in Life and Learn to Be Present

-Nourishing your soul is vitally important to the health and balance of your life.
+The most important thing to a fulfilling life is your spiritual health.
 When you take the time to intentionally nurture your spiritual well-being, you create space for positive things to flow into your life.
 You also become more resilient and non-judgmental when life gets difficult.

 In other words, you can raise the quality of life and make yourself less susceptible to depression or anxiety when challenging times come around.

-The number one way to give yourself the spiritual care you deserve is by practicing mindfulness.
+The best way to give yourself the spiritual care you deserve in your daily life is by doing mindfulness practices like meditation.

 Sister True Dedication, Buddhist nun, says: